 Brothers across Beta’s Broad Domain have proven why Beta Theta Pi is the leadership fraternity.
-For the second straight year, more than 10 chapters boast leadership at the highest interfraternal level on campus.
-Countless brothers serve on Interfraternity Council (IFC) executive boards on their respective campuses, eleven of which sit at the helm of the table as president.
+For the sixth consecutive year, the chapters boasting leadership at the highest interfraternal level on campus is in the double-digits.
+Countless brothers serve on Interfraternity Council (IFC) executive boards on their respective campuses, 19 of which sit at the helm of the table as president.
+The number is tied for the highest recorded by the Fraternity (2018) since keeping track in 2011.

 The IFC’s purpose is to advance fraternity on campus and provide interfraternal leadership to the entire community, and it is directly supported by the North American Interfraternity Conference (NIC).